Lieb-Mattis states for robust entangled differential phase sensing: Outlook

 Additionally, we have evaluated the impact of collective and free-space emission on both preparation schemes.
 Our analysis indicates that, while these decoherence mechanisms increase the prefactor of the estimator variance, they do not affect its fundamental scaling.
 For collective cooperativity values achievable in state-of-the-art experiments, a substantial enhancement beyond the standard quantum limit remains feasible.

-While our discussion has focused on a cavity-based setup, where the cavity effectively mediates infinite-range interactions between the atoms, a natural extension of this work is the consideration of systems with finite-range interactions.
-Such interactions naturally arise in a variety of quantum sensing platforms, including optical lattice \cite{milner2024coherent} or tweezer \cite{eckner2023realizing} clocks, trapped ions \cite{franke2023quantum}, and Rydberg atoms \cite{bornet2023scalable, hines2023spin}.
+While our discussion has focused on cavity mediated infinite-range interactions, --- currently the most relevant experimental architecture for quantum enhanced sensing as it holds the record level of metrologically relevant entangled states \cite{cox2016deterministic, hosten2016measurement}---, a natural extension of this work is the consideration of systems with finite-range interactions.
+Such interactions naturally arise in a variety of quantum sensing platforms, including optical lattice \cite{milner2025coherent} or tweezer \cite{eckner2023realizing} clocks, trapped ions \cite{franke2023quantum}, and Rydberg atoms \cite{bornet2023scalable, hines2023spin}.
 In Appendix \ref{app:parentHamiltonian}, we discuss a finite-range Hamiltonian that serves as a parent Hamiltonian for the target state, raising the question of whether such a Hamiltonian can be experimentally realized and whether its ground state can be prepared, for instance by an adiabatic ramp or a quench.
-Other directions to explore are variational methods using parameterized quantum circuits to prepare the ground state, thereby minimizing the achievable estimator variance \cite{kaubruegger2019variational, koczor2020variational, kaubruegger2021quantum} or methods that use mid-circuit measurements and feedback \cite{yu2024efficient}.
+Other directions to explore are variational methods using parameterized quantum circuits to prepare the ground state, thereby minimizing the achievable estimator variance \cite{kaubruegger2019variational, koczor2020variational, kaubruegger2021quantum} or methods that use mid-circuit measurements and feedback \cite{yu2026efficient}.

 In many practical applications, the quantity of interest is not the phase itself, but the frequency that accumulates as a phase over the interrogation time.
 The precision of frequency estimation improves with longer interrogation durations, during which the atoms interact with the signal.
 However, a fundamental limitation to indefinitely extending the interrogation time arises from the finite lifetime of the excited state.
 To overcome this constraint, one may utilize pairs of fermionic atoms prepared in dark states, in which emission into free space is strongly suppressed \cite{pineiro2019dark}.
 By transferring the atoms into these dark states during the phase encoding, this approach effectively lifts the fundamental limitation on the interrogation time.